 Industrial 3D printer with a digital twin

 Using Sinumerik One, Ingersoll Machine Tools has designed its giant industrial 3D printer MasterPrint™, the world’s largest device that prints with thermoplastics.
 Large parts are printed and then machined to their final shape with the same machine.
-Manufacturing costs were reduced by 75 percent and lead times shortened from months to days.
+By making use of Additive Manufacturing (AM), production costs were reduced by 75 percent and lead times shortened from months to days.

 An industrial 3D printer that can also perform milling, fiber placement, tape laying, inspection, and trimming: the MasterPrintTM series from Ingersoll Machine Tools is a true all-arounder.
 “At one minute the machine could be adding material, the next subtracting it with the milling head,” says Jason Melcher, Vice President Sales at Ingersoll.
 All the while, the machine maintains highly precise tolerances.
 No wonder Ingersoll has earned a reputation for excellence in the aerospace, defense, energy, and other heavy industry sectors.